 There's a lot more you can try for free.
 Listen to music and audiobooks with trials of Spotify, Pandora, Tidal, Audible, etc. Sweat it out with free at-home workouts.
 Learn to do graphic design, cook or start a biz through Skillshare.
 Or try these apps to brush up on your Spanish (or French, Mandarin, whatever).

-See if the group chat is down for virtual book club.
+See if the group chat is down for a virtual book club.
 (Need a rec for what to read?
 We've got you.)
 Or a game night.
 That way, you'll never run out of things to talk about or Code Name clues to make fun of.
 You can also hit up your concert buddy and enjoy a show...quarantine-style.
 Or share your thoughts with your fellow TV/movie fans via virtual watch party.